wdporter/acim/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ---

-9.&emsp;Miracles are selective only in the sense that they are directed towards those who can use them for themselves.
+9. Miracles are selective only in the sense that they are directed towards those who can use them for themselves.
 ²Since this makes it inevitable that they will extend them to others, a strong chain of Atonement is welded.
 ³However, this selectivity takes no account of the magnitude of the miracle itself, because the concept of size exists on a plane that is itself unreal.
 ⁴Since the miracle aims at restoring the awareness of reality, it would not be useful if it were bound by laws that govern the error it aims to correct.